kumahq/kuma/docs/generated/resources/other_mesh.md

                 Tags defines set of required tags.
 You can specify '*' in value to require non empty value of tag

+- `skipCreatingInitialDefaultPolicies` (optional, repeated)

+    List of policies to skip creating by default when the mesh is created. e.g. TrafficPermission, MeshRetry, etc.
 ## CertificateAuthorityBackend

 - `name` (required)